the-k-node/Internship/Week 6/Task - Aerospike Documentation.md

             ...
         }
         ```

-    and again back to bash
+        and again back to bash,

         ```bash
         $ asadm           #to access server admin shell
         > manage acl create role superuser priv read-write-udf  #create a new role 'superuser' with read, write privileges